BananaPuncher714/LethalQuantities/README.md

 - `Configuration.cfg` - Enable/disable other configuration files here

+**Global/local option inheritance**
+This mod uses global/local config files to reduce the amount of configuration and files required.
+For certain options in the configs, you can use the value DEFAULT(case insensitive) to use the vanilla value that would normally be used.
+For certain options in the moon config files, you can use the option GLOBAL(case insensitive) to use values in the global config files.
+If the global config file is DEFAULT, then it will use the vanilla value.
+If the global config does not normally have a default value, for example, rarity(since it's moon specific), then it will use the moon's default value.
+So, if a moon has GLOBAL for an enemy's rarity, and the global config does not exist or has DEFAULT, then it is the same as if the moon option is DEFAULT.
+Moons have higher priority over global config options, so if both have a value set, the moon's value will be used instead.
+For options that allow GLOBAL, a blank value is the same as GLOBAL, and for options that allow DEFAULT but not GLOBAL, a blank value is the same as DEFAULT.
+If a global config file is disabled, then it will have no effect on moon options that are set to GLOBAL and is equivalent to DEFAULT.
+A value of DEFAULT should not override values set by other mods.

 **Complex config types:**
 - [`AnimationCurve`](https://docs.unity3d.com/Manual/animeditor-AnimationCurves.html) - Represents a curve comprised of Keyframes.
 Each frame represents a key, and a value at that key(generally time).
   - A curve with no frames is left blank